42BV/spambot/src/plugins/README.md

 # Plugin

 All plugins are invoked with the [bot](../bot.js) interface.
 It has the hipchatter (http api) and the wobot (xmpp) exposed and already initialized.
-You can either hook on the xmpp (like onMessage, onInvite etc.), you can find all the events [here](../wobot.js).
+You can either hook on the xmpp (like onMessage, onInvite etc.), you can find all the events [here](../wobot.js) or make a http hook yourself, see [hipchatter](https://github.com/charltoons/hipchatter) for more info on that.

 A template for a plugin looks like this:
 ```javascript